p2ms-optimization/pysne-web/docs/documentation/api-reference.md

 1. Builds a local hypercube domain from the cluster's center and radius, clipped to the global domain.
 2. For `problem_type == "Diophantine"`, enforces a minimum effective radius of `1.0` and re-centers degenerate domains.
 3. Generates `spo_m` initial points inside the local domain via a Sobol sequence (`generate_sobol_points`).
-4. Runs `spiral_dynamics_optimization` on the local domain, maximizing `problem.evaluate_fitness` (SPO here is used as a maximizer, i.e. `minimization=False` — which is also why `MinimizedProblem` exists, to reframe minimization problems as maximization).
+4. Runs `spiral_optimization` on the local domain, maximizing `problem.evaluate_fitness` (SPO here is used as a maximizer, i.e. `minimization=False` — which is also why `MinimizedProblem` exists, to reframe minimization problems as maximization).

 **Parameters**